2016 World Grand Prix

-The 2016 Ladbrokes World Grand Prix was a professional ranking snooker tournament that took place between 8 and 13 March 2016 at the Venue Cymru in Llandudno, Wales.
+The 2016 World Grand Prix (officially the 2016 Ladbrokes World Grand Prix) was a professional ranking snooker tournament that took place between 8 and 13 March 2016 at the Venue Cymru in Llandudno, Wales.
 It was the seventh ranking event of the 2015/2016 season.

 The defending champion Judd Trump lost 2–4 against Stuart Bingham in the last 16.
 Shaun Murphy beat Stuart Bingham 10–9 in the final to win the £100,000 first prize.
 The tournament was broadcast in the UK on ITV4.

 Prize fund

 The breakdown of prize money for this year is shown below: